[image]

 Rules for removables on Androids 10 and earlier

 In this app, you can read and update any location on removable (e.g., USB and microSD) drives in Androids 11 and later.
-On Androids 10 and earlier you can read from anywhere on removables too, but you can update such drives only in a folder specific to this app: com.quixotely.usbsync in the drive's top-level Android/data (in the trial version, the app-folder name ends in .usbsynctrial).
+On Androids 10 and earlier you can read from anywhere on removables too, but you can update such drives only in a folder specific to this app: com.quixotely.usbsync in the drive's top-level Android/data.
 Updates anywhere else on removable drives are not allowed by these older Androids.

 In practical terms, this means that on Androids 10 and earlier, you should host content in this specific folder on removable drives if it will be either backed up from your phone, or synced from your phone to your PC.
 Content used only in PC-to-phone syncs need not follow this rule on older Androids because reads work everywhere, and Androids 11 and later have no such constraints.
 Either way, this app will always warn you if you select an invalid removable folder for Main-tab actions that may modify it on older Androids.

-For more background on storage types, please see the GUI Guide's coverage of the folder chooser.
+For more background on storage types and rules, please see the GUI Guide's coverage of the folder chooser.

 More Essentials